South Coast NSW History Story

 Numbaa is now a farming area but was once the site of a reasonably substantial village.

 A large dairy was developed by Alexander Berry at Jindiandy, close to Upper Numbaa.
-This he strategically placed three miles from the river bank to reduce the risk from flooding.
+This he strategically placed three miles from the river bank to reduce risks from flooding.

 The first farm south of the Shoalhaven was at Numbaa.
-Numbaa also housed the first Presbyterian church in the Nowra district (initially one built of cabbage tree tops, which was replaced in 1855 by a large iron church) and was the site of the district’s first post office.
+Numbaa also housed the first Presbyterian church in the Nowra district (initially one built of cabbage tree tops, which was replaced in 1855 by a large iron church) and Numbaa was the site of the district’s first post office.
+A punt at Numbaa across the Shoalhaven River was installed in 1858.
+By 1866 Numbaa had a population of around 200.
 A public school operated in Numbaa from 1883 to 1953.
 The township also included other churches, a hotel, a courthouse, a bakery, a ballroom, quite a number of cottages, a cemetery, and a race track.
-A hand rowed ferry boat operated from Numbaa to the other side of the Shoalhaven River.

 On 30th March 1892 Berry’s Numbaa estates, which then ‘consisted of between 5000 and 6000 acres, apportioned into some 108 farms from 20 to 200 acres’ were sold at auction.